galister/wlx-overlay-s/README.md

 If the mouse is moving on a completely different screen, the screens were likely selected in the wrong order:
 - Go to Settings and press `Clear PipeWire tokens` and then `Restart software`
 - Pay attention to your notifications, it tells you in which order to pick the screens.
-- If notifications don't show, try start Wlx from the terminal and look for instructions in there.
+- If notifications don't show, try start WayVR from the terminal and look for instructions in there.

 COSMIC destkop:
 - Due to limitations with COSMIC, the mouse can only move on a single display.